McDonald v. City of Chicago

 McDonald v.
-City of Chicago, 561 U.S. 742 (2010), was a landmark decision of the Supreme Court of the United States that found that the right of an individual to "keep and bear arms", as protected under the Second Amendment, is incorporated by the Fourteenth Amendment and is thereby enforceable against the states.
+City of Chicago, 561 U.S. 742 (2010), is a landmark decision of the Supreme Court of the United States that found that the right of an individual to "keep and bear arms", as protected under the Second Amendment, is incorporated by the Fourteenth Amendment and is thereby enforceable against the states.
 The decision cleared up the uncertainty left in the wake of District of Columbia v.
 Heller (2008) as to the scope of gun rights in regard to the states.

 Initially, the Court of Appeals for the Seventh Circuit had upheld a Chicago ordinance banning the possession of handguns as well as other gun regulations affecting rifles and shotguns, citing United States v.
 Cruikshank (1876), Presser v.
 Illinois (1886), and Miller v.
 Texas (1894).
 The petition for certiorari was filed by Alan Gura, the attorney who had successfully argued Heller, and Chicago-area attorney David G. Sigale.
 The Second Amendment Foundation and the Illinois State Rifle Association sponsored the litigation on behalf of several Chicago residents, including retiree Otis McDonald.

 The oral arguments took place on March 2, 2010.
 On June 28, 2010, the Supreme Court, in a 5–4 decision, reversed the Seventh Circuit's decision, holding that the Second Amendment was incorporated under the Fourteenth Amendment, thus protecting those rights from infringement by state and local governments.
 It then remanded the case back to the Seventh Circuit to resolve conflicts between certain Chicago gun restrictions and the Second Amendment.

 Background

 In McDonald v.
 City of Chicago, Chicago resident Otis McDonald, a 76-year-old retired maintenance engineer, had lived in the Morgan Park neighborhood since buying a house there in 1971.
-McDonald described the decline of his neighborhood and claimed it was being taken over by gangs and drug dealers.
+McDonald described the decline of his neighborhood as being taken over by gangs and drug dealers.
 His lawn was regularly littered with refuse, and his home and garage had been broken into a combined five times, the most recent robbery being committed by a man whom McDonald recognized from his own neighborhood.
 As an experienced hunter, McDonald legally owned shotguns but believed them to be too unwieldy in the event of a robbery and so he wanted to purchase a handgun for personal home defense.
-Chicago's requirement that all firearms in the city be registered but its refusal of all handgun registrations since 1982, when a citywide handgun ban was passed, made him unable to own a handgun legally.
-As a result, he joined three other Chicago residents in 2008 in filing a lawsuit that became McDonald v.
+Chicago required that all firearms in the city be registered but had refused all new handgun registrations since 1982, when a citywide handgun ban was passed.
+As a result, he was unable to own a handgun legally.
+He joined three other Chicago residents in 2008 in filing a lawsuit that became McDonald v.
 City of Chicago.